Norton Provider Leadership Academy

 The Norton Provider Leadership Academy provides a highly interactive, solutions-based curriculum guided by current management and leadership principles.

-• The changing role of physician leaders
+• The changing role of the health care leader

 • Quality improvement and measurement systems